 The Florida boating accident and injury attorneys at Rivkind Law are equipped to handle many different types of boating accident cases statewide.
 Call us at (305) 204-5369 for a free case review.

 Maritime Laws and Regulations for Boating Accidents in Florida

 Many people – and lawyers alike– do no know that when a boating accident occurs on a public waterway in Florida, it falls under federal admiralty jurisdiction.
 This means that sometimes your case must be brought under the Florida Federal courts.

 A separate set of laws applies to the injuries sustained from boating or cruise ship accidents.
-An experienced maritime attorney will know which standards to use when bringing your claim to court.
+An experienced Florida boat accident attorney will know which standards to use when bringing your claim to court.

 Maritime law is also a specialized area of law which, in some states, requires attorneys to hold additional certification to be permitted to practice maritime law in Federal court.
 The experienced Florida boat accident attorneys at Rivkind Law are certified and experienced to represent your boating injury accident claim.